kinathlete/p-committee/README.md

-# Welcome to Awaike!
+# Welcome to Committee.ai!
-## Your AI-powered content creator assistant.
+## Your AI-powered business assistant platform.